 Amazon isn’t fully transparent about how it ranks ads, but given Amazon was very influenced by Google Ads, we concluded this is the closest to how Amazon determines ad rank.

 We always recommend Amazon sellers focus on their product detail page optimization before advertising in order to get the best result.
 If your detail page isn’t set up correctly, you could get bad reviews for being misleading with your description.

 The best way to get good reviews on Amazon is to provide a good product, be patient, and be transparent with your product descriptions.

-Customers don’t like it when they pay for something they didn’t know they were buying.
-We do not support incentivized reviews because it’s against policy and Amazon will suspend your account and prevent you from selling on their platform.
+Customers don’t like it when they pay for something they didn’t know they were buying; therefore, we do not support incentivized reviews because it’s against policy, and Amazon will suspend your account and prevent you from selling on their platform.